Colin Burgon: Parliamentary career

 Burgon was the election agent for the Labour Party in Elmet in 1983 before being selected himself as the Labour candidate for Elmet.
 Burgon unsuccessfully contested Elmet in 1987 and 1992, both times coming second to the incumbent Conservative, Spencer Batiste.

 In 1997, Burgon contested Elmet for the third time, finally defeating Batiste with an 8,779-vote majority.
 He was re-elected in 2001 and 2005.
 In the House of Commons, he was elected to sit on the Northern Ireland Select committee in 2000, and the Home Affairs Select Committee in 2005.
 Burgon has also taken interest in socialism in South America, particularly in Venezuela.
 In May 2007, he wrote in The Guardian in support of Venezuelan President Hugo Chávez and his government's controversial refusal to renew the broadcasting licence of a television station that had been openly supportive of the coup against Chávez's elected government.
-Burgon is the current chairman of Labour Friends of Venezuela.
+Burgon was the chairman of Labour Friends of Venezuela.
 He is on the left of the Labour Party and has vociferously criticised what he calls the "neo-liberal" policies the party pursued during the New Labour leaderships of Prime Ministers Tony Blair and Gordon Brown.
 Burgon stood down from Parliament in 2010.